View Document Text

 If a client terminates the investment advisory agreement with LNW during a billing period, LNW will refund

-any unearned investment management fee to the client on a pro-rata basis based upon the time remaining
+part of the investment management fee to the client on a pro-rata basis based upon the time remaining in

 Occasionally, LNW may provide investment consulting or financial planning services on a limited